Navy Secretary Richard Spencer asked to resign over Navy SEAL case

 "As Secretary of the Navy, one of the most important responsibilities I have to our people is to maintain good order and discipline throughout the ranks.
 I regard this as deadly serious business," he wrote.
 "Unfortunately, it has become apparent in this respect, I no longer share the same understanding with the Commander in Chief who appointed me, in regards to the key principle of good order and discipline."

-Undersecretary of the Navy Tom Modley will serve as acting Navy secretary and Esper has proposed U.S. Ambassador to Norway Kenneth Braithwaite be considered as the next secretary.
+Undersecretary of the Navy Tom Modley will serve as acting Navy secretary and Trump said he will nominate U.S. Ambassador to Norway Kenneth Braithwaite to be the next secretary.

+"A man of great achievement and success, I know Ken will do an outstanding job!"
+Trump said.